 This cornbread is insanely good - the combination of jalapenos and cheese and beer make it absolutely extraordinary.
 It doesn't have a lot of cornmeal in it, so it comes out more as a hearty, grainy bread.
-It's the perfect cornbread for chili or something super saucy.

 - all-purpose flour - 3 cups

 - salt - 1 tsp

 - eggs - 3, beaten

 - butter - 1 cup (227g), melted

 - cheddar cheese - 8 ounces (200 g), grated

 - jalapenos - 3 – 4 tbsp - pickled, roughly chopped